2 Care, prevention and counselling

 - Club foot.

-A definite diagnosis cannot always be made.
+An accurate diagnosis cannot always be made.
 However, it remains important to know that the person has a congenital disorder and to recognise the disabilities that may be associated with the congenital disorder.

 Provide appropriate treatment

-Having recognised a congenital disorder, the primary healthcare provider has the responsibility for offering and providing appropriate treatment.
+Having recognised a congenital disorder, the primary healthcare provider has the responsibility for offering and referring appropriate treatment.
 This may be available in the local clinic or hospital or may require the patient to be transferred to a regional centre.
 Whenever possible, treatment should be provided in the primary healthcare facility which is closest to the patient and the family’s home.

 Offer genetic counselling and psychosocial support